prantikaC/Detection-of-Pneumonia-from-X-Ray-Images-of-Lungs-Using-CNN/README.md

 Optimiser: Adam with 0.001 learning rate;

 Activation fucntion: reLU in all layers except for the last one which uses sigmoid;

+# Pre- processing

+Please rename "train_NORMAL" and "train_PNEUMONIA" to "NORMAL" and "PNEUMONIA" instead and put the two folders in a single forlder called "train"